-Note: You are currently viewing documentation for Moodle 3.1.
-Up-to-date documentation for the latest stable version of Moodle is probably available here: Cron with Windows OS.
+Note: You are currently viewing documentation for Moodle 2.5.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Cron with Windows OS.

 There are two different ways for creating a Moodle Cron process trigger on Windows operating systems.

 Use the Moodle Cron package.
 The simplest way is to use this little package MoodleCron-Setup.exe, which makes this whole thing very easy by installing a small Windows service.
 Run it and forget about it! :-)

 If you prefer to use the built-in Windows Scheduler or are having trouble with moodle-cron-for-windows package, you can use wget for windows or php from the command line and setup a scheduled task.
 Just follow these steps: